thecarp/dactyl-keyboard/doc/options-main.md

 ##### Section <a id="mcu-support-shelf-sides">`sides`</a>

 By default, a shelf includes raised sides to hold on to the PCBA.
-This is most useful when the shelf is rotated, following the MCU (cf. `intrinsic-rotation`), out of the x-y plane.
+This is most useful when the shelf is rotated, following the MCU, out of the xy plane.

 ###### Parameter <a id="mcu-support-shelf-sides-lateral-thickness">`lateral-thickness`</a>